In all, there are fourteen colleges in Oxford which offer choral awards through the University’s choral-award scheme.

 HOW TO APPLY

 There are two parts to the entry procedure – the choral audition (which takes place between 17 and 19 September 2018) and the academic interview (in December – as part of the UCAS admissions process).
 The audition is to assess your vocal and musical aptitude, while for the academic interview you will join all the other candidates competing for places at Oxford.
 In both September and December, you will be accommodated at your first choice college, which will pass on a detailed timetable closer to the time.
 There are two separate application forms: a choral application form and the UCAS form.
 If you click on the link below you will also find there detailed instructions about the choral application form – its completion, on the choice of college, and the audition.
-You should submit it by 31 August 2018.
+You should submit it by noon on 1 September 2018.
 A few days after the choral audition you will receive a letter telling you whether you have reached a standard to be considered for a choral award.
 Of course, this refers only to the choral award – since there has been no academic interview at this stage.
 UCAS forms should then be submitted.
 The closing date is 15 October.
 It is only after the full admission procedure and academic interview in December that you will hear whether you have been offered a choral place.

 The application form will be available here in Spring 2018